joaoalbertofs/pricing_sp_apartments/README.md

 ```

 ### File Description:
-Analysis.ipynb: Jupyter Notebook containing the code and analysis for the project.
+Analysis.ipynb: Jupyter Notebook containing the code and analysis for the project.<br>
 dados_wgs.xlsx: Excel spreadsheet containing raw data for apartment listings in São Paulo.